dpottavio/CombatDen/README.md

 Combat Den is a work-in-progress project to provide simple randomized missions for Arma 3.
-A single mission file provides a number of re-playable missions, no two mission play throughs are the same.
+A single mission file provides a number of re-playable missions, no two missions are the same.

 ## How can I play?